getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/php.md

-You can easily trigger a PHP exception by throwing one in your application:
+You can trigger a PHP exception by throwing one in your application:

 ```php
 throw new Exception("My first Sentry error!");